Sikorsky S-70: Development

-The S-70 family was developed to meet a United States Army requirement to replace the UH-1 Iroquois family of utility medium-lift helicopters in 1972.
+The Sikorsky S-70 family was developed to meet a United States Army requirement to replace the UH-1 Iroquois family of utility medium-lift helicopters in 1972.
 Three YUH-60A prototypes were constructed, with the first flying in October 1974.
-They were evaluated against the Boeing-Vertol YUH-61A.
+They were evaluated against the Boeing Vertol YUH-61A.
 The YUH-60A was selected for production, and entered service as the UH-60A Black Hawk with the U.S. Army in 1979.

 After entering service, the helicopter was modified for new missions and roles, including mine laying and medical evacuation.
 An EH-60 variant was developed to conduct electronic warfare and special operations aviation developed the MH-60 variant to support its missions.
 In the late 1980s the model was upgraded to the UH-60L, which featured more power and lift with the upgrade to the -701C model of the GE T700 engine.
 The improved UH-60M model was developed in the early 2000s.
 The UH-60M and its International version, the S-70i, include GPS navigation, a glass cockpit, an integrated Flight Management System, and a significant upgrade to the powertrain and rotor system adding both power and lift capability.

 The S-70 can perform a variety of missions, including air cavalry, electronic warfare, and aeromedical evacuation.
 Versions are used to transport the President of the United States under call sign "Marine One".
 In air assault operations it can move a squad of 11 combat troops and equipment or carry the 105 mm M102 howitzer, thirty rounds of ammunition, and a six-man crew.
 Alternatively, it can carry 2600 lb of cargo or sling load 9000 lb of cargo.
 The S-70 is equipped with advanced avionics and electronics, such as the Global Positioning System.